Home

 • Have little time and interest in underlying theory

-• May offend people’s feeling by being too blunt
+• May offend people’s feelings by being too blunt

 • May not take to long view in your rush to action